markarmanus/points-tax-calculator/README.md

 ### Testing

-- The application uses bun to test its component, simply run `bun test` to run all tests.
+- The application uses bun to test its components, simply run `bun test` to run all tests.

 ### Technology Stack